A Roleplaying FC on Mateus.

 Don't be a bad person.

-Do not, you - the player, be a bad person.
+Do not - you, the player, be a bad person.
 This includes bigotry of any sort, bullying, racism, homophobia, or anything else anyone with common sense might consider foul.
 This is your only warning.
 If you feel someone has done this please reach out to C'rik or Ahdeh'to.

 Roleplay Etiquette